M3tox/HD2modManager/README.md

 Mind that this only works if the mod was activated!
 This is because the mod manager does not touch any of the archived mods as long as they are not active.

 # mpmaplist.txt
 In the top under "File" you can activate "allow mpmaplist modification".
-If it is not activated it won't touch your mpmaplist.
+This feature is experimental, so it is suggested to make a backup of your mpmaplist.
+However, if it is not activated it won't touch your mpmaplist.
 If activated and if the mod includes a mpmaplist, the modManager will merge the content with the maplist you already have.
 When you deactivate a mod which has its own mpmaplist, the modManager will remove its content out of your mpmaplist.
 If you dont have a mpmaplist already, it will just copy it over from the mod.